mapzen/documentation/docs/index.md

 ## Rate limits
 Mapzen offers a free tier of each service, subject to the rate limits listed below.
 The service shared resource, so there are limitations to prevent individual users from degrading system performance for everyone.

 The services have maximum numbers of queries you can make within a certain period of time, and some have additional limitations to minimize computationally intensive uses.
-If you exceed rate limits, you may start seeing HTTP errors, typically, 403 Forbidden and 429 Too Many Requests.

 All the projects used to build the Mapzen-hosted services are open source.
 If you want to try Mapzen's products, start with the hosted services to see if they fit your workflow needs.
 If you later decide that you need additional customizations or higher capacity, you can consider installing on your own servers the open-source code used to build Mapzen's services.